-Deidra Dryden is the senior women's athletics administrator, head women's tennis coach and an adjunct instructor of mathematics at Southern Virginia University.
+Deidra Dryden is the senior woman athletics administrator and associate athletic director at Southern Virginia University.

 During the 2010-2011 academic year, Dryden served as Southern Virginia’s acting athletic director spearheading the university’s NCAA Division III exploratory application process and leading the athletics program to its highest combined winning percentage (.566).
-That year she also led her women’s tennis team to a 15-3 record, which marked the best best season in the program's six-year history.
+That year she also led her women’s tennis team to a 15-3 record, which marked the best season in the program's six-year history.

 Dryden began coaching at Southern Virginia in 1997 when she helped recruit the university’s first women’s basketball, volleyball and soccer teams.